wwwebconcepts/RazorSmartMailer/README.md

  EmbeddedImages retuns the list of linked resource embedded images.

  Embedded attachments returns the list of attachments embedded in the email body, including any image varients from imaging.

+ The RazorSmartMailer class has a number of properties you will need to set.
+Below are the properties and default settings as well as input formats.

 ```vbnet
 'RazorSmartMailer calling code
 Dim theMailer As New RazorSmartMailer